mjhea0/python-decorators/readme.md

   print my_function()
   ```

-  This returns the time before you run the function as well as the time after.
+  This returns the time before you run `my_function()` as well as the time after.
 Then we simply subtract the two to see how long it took to run the function.

-  Run the function.
+  Run it.
 Work through the code, line by line.
 Make sure you understand how it works.

   Cheers!